A low carb and Keto friendly version of stuffing with cubes of herbed bread and ground sausage making a perfect edition to your Thanksgiving feast!

 - To keep your stuffing from being soggy, don's skip drying out the bread.
 In traditional stuffing, it calls for crackers or day old biscuits.
 But you can achieve the same results by toasting the cubes of this Keto bread recipe in the oven.
 The texture really depends on this step.

-- A good quality chicken stock is also essential.
+- A good quality chicken broth or stock is also essential.
 If you can not make this homemade chicken stock, try using Chicken Bone Broth.
 It has a more intense chicken flavor than most store bought brands of stock.

 - There are several substitutions you can experiment with.
 You can use whatever ground sausage you like best.
 If you prefer ground Italians sausage, a mild breakfast style sausage or even chicken sausage, it will work just fine.
 Just adjust the amount of seasonings in the mixture accordingly.
 You can also use walnuts instead of pecans, or even omit the nuts all together.
 But, trust me, that little bit of crunch really makes the recipe.